ZanderChang/ctf-wiki/docs/pwn/linux/race-condition/introduction.md

 #### Description

-TOCTOC (Time-of-check Time-of-use) refers to the program will check before using resources (variables, memory, files), but the resources are modified before the program uses the corresponding resources.
+TOCTOU (Time-of-check Time-of-use) refers to the program will check before using resources (variables, memory, files), but the resources are modified before the program uses the corresponding resources.

 ![](./figure/toctou.png)